Danielschuetzle/danielschuetzle/README.md

 # Introduction

 👋 Hi there!
 I'm Daniel, a dedicated and versatile software developer with a passion for creating innovative and user-centric web applications.
 My journey into the world of programming began in 2022, and I have since honed my skills through a combination of self-learning and collaborative experiences.
-I've attended two prestigious coding bootcamps: Le Wagon and neue Fische.
+I've attended two prestigious coding bootcamps: Le Wagon 🚂 and neue Fische 🐠.
 These bootcamps, combined with pair programming sessions and other collaborative opportunities, have helped me refine my abilities.
 I'm currently employed as a full-time Frontend Developer at a leading tech company, where I continue to grow and contribute to the development of cutting-edge products and services.

 🛠️ Tech Stack: